intel/QAT_Engine/docs/config_options.md

 --enable-qat_ntls
-    Enable ntls in engine for handing NTLS requests which is needed for SMx with BabaSSL (disabled by default).
+    Enable ntls in engine for handing NTLS requests which is needed for SMx with Tongsuo (disabled by default).

 --enable-qat_insecure_algorithms
     Enables insecure algorithms RSA < 2048, DH, DSA, ECDH curves with bitlen